dotnetrdf/dotnetrdf/Libraries/core/ReadMe.txt

 Security
 --------

-This Project creates a Strong Name signed assembly.
-The Key file for this requires a Password which is as follows:
+This Project creates a Strong Name signed assembly for the Core Library only.

-VDSOpenSource2009
+The Key file for this requires a Password which is as follows: VDSOpenSource2009

 For security conscious deployment scenarios we suggest that you build the project from source and use your own key file